 In my last blog, I shared many personal details of my journey with Gastroparesis.
 I received much encouraging feedback.
 I greatly appreciate everyone’s prayers and words.

-Jacob is meeting his brother Esau.
+In my teaching today, Jacob is meeting his brother Esau.
 It’s been over 20 years.
 That’s a long time not to speak to a sibling.
 There are times when we leave people for seasons.
 Having a brother or sister who is a twin and shared the womb must be unique.
 We often see identical twins and hear stories of how bonded they are, but Jacob and Esau were said to be two different nations.
-They were fraternal and looked drastically different–one hairy wearing a fur coat and one smooth skinned.
+They were fraternal and looked drastically different–one was hairy wearing a fur coat and one smooth skinned.

 Maureen Healy, an expert on sensitive children and author of Growing Happy Kids, shares how twins have an often-unexplainable bond and are closer than typical siblings — whether they’re fraternal or identical.
 Healy says a lot of experts believe it’s because this closeness is rooted in genetics.
 And even though fraternal twins are two “genetically unique beings,” she thinks the time spent in the same womb during the prenatal period creates a place where they form a close connection.

 Jacob and Esau struggled in the womb.
 They were not lying closely resting together.
 They were kicking and tackling one another.

 “Rebecca said, “Why is this happening to me?”
 So Rebekah went to inquire of the LORD, and He declared to her:

 “Two nations are in your womb, and two peoples from within you will be separated; one people will be stronger than the other, and the older will serve the younger.”